 Key references: Key references must be included within the Case for Support page limit.
-Reviewers and panel members at any stage of the process are not obliged to follow any external links or read any additional papers highlighted within the application.
+Reviewers and panel members at any stage of the process are asked not to follow any external links or read any additional papers highlighted within the application.
+Please do not include hyperlinks in any of the submitted documents.